Should I Replace My 15-Year-Old Air Conditioner?

-With adequate service, your air conditioner will provide worry-free service for a long time.
-But, like any other thing in your home, it will ultimately need to be upgraded.
-Knowing when to get a new one is essential to skip costly repairs, higher utility bills and interrupted comfort.
+With adequate upkeep, your air conditioner will offer worry-free performance for many years.
+But, similar to any other thing in your home, it will eventually need to be upgraded.
+Knowing when to install a new one is important to skip pricey repairs, expensive electrical bills and interruptions to your comfort.

-When it includes staying cool and your house’s energy efficiency, our Integrity AC & Heating LLC pros have your best interests at the forefront.
-There’s a lot that goes into determining when your air conditioner needs to be replaced.
+When it involves being cool and your house’s energy efficiency, our Integrity AC & Heating LLC specialists have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner should be replaced.
 Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

 Age

-Typically, the Department of Energy says many air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s wise to get started preparing for air conditioning installation before it fails so you aren’t sweltering while you’re waiting for a replacement.
+On average, the Department of Energy says the majority of air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s smart to begin preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for installation.

 Trustworthiness

-How reliable is your air conditioner?
-Does it cool well, even on the warmest days?
-Or is it regularly breaking down?
-When your air conditioner starts becoming less dependable it’s time to get started preparing to get an upgraded one.
+How trustworthy is your air conditioner?
+Does it cool dependably, even on the warmest days?
+Or is it routinely malfunctioning?
+When your air conditioner becomes less dependable it’s time to initiate thinking about getting an updated one.

-Over your air conditioner’s life span, it’s normal for it to need a handful of small repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just get a new one.
+Over your air conditioner’s life span, it’s normal for it to need a few small repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just install a new one.

 Energy Efficiency

-Every air conditioner comes with a SEER rating, which rates how efficiently it expends electricity to make cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal rules.
-However, your air conditioner loses efficiency as it wears out.
+Every air conditioner has a SEER rating, which ranks how proficiently it consumes electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal mandates.
+However, your air conditioner becomes inefficient as it wears out.

-Now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are often pricier but may pay for themselves over time through improved energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+As of now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are often costlier but may pay for themselves over their life span through improved energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

 Comfort

-Are you cool when your air conditioner is working?
-Or are you continuously switching the temperature to remain cool?
-An old air conditioner might struggle to keep your home comfortable because of reduced efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of running at full speed continuously, these air conditioners work at multiple speeds to adjust your comfort.
+Are you comfy when your air conditioner is running?
+Or are you often dialing down the temperature to keep cool?
+An old air conditioner might have problems keeping your residence comfy due to reduced efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of cooling at full speed constantly, these air conditioners operate at multiple speeds to adjust your comfort.

 Noise

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is annoying you, ask us about upgrading to a variable-speed air conditioner.
-Many of these air conditioners run at a sound level that’s comparable to a regular conversation.
+Your air conditioner should deliver cooling you can feel, not hear.
+If noise is annoying you, ask us about installing a variable-speed air conditioner.
+Many of these air conditioners run at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a wise way to stay on top of energy efficiency, with very little effort necessary from you.
-And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for not much.
-The majority of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or gone and change temperatures accordingly.
+Adding a smart thermostat is a wise way to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+Most of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or out and about and alter temps as necessary.

-If you rely on an older air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a smart approach to ensure smart thermostat compatibility.
+If you have an outdated air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a wise method to ensure smart thermostat compatibility.

 Refrigerant Kind

 If your air conditioner was installed before 2010, it likely runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being produced as a result of its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will show the refrigerant style.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its damaging effects on the ozone layer.
+You can see if your air conditioner has R-22 by reviewing the sticker on the outside unit, which will include the refrigerant style.

-If your air conditioner is operating fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, repairing the problem will be costly.
-That’s due to the fact Freon is only available in reduced, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever has a refrigerant leak, solving the problem will be expensive.
+That’s due to the fact Freon is only available in limited, recycled amounts.

-If you’re still deciding whether you should replace your 15-year-old air conditioner soon, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really accumulate as time goes by.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, think about this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really add up over the years.

-We know that air conditioner cost is your top question.
-That’s why collaborating with Integrity AC & Heating LLC for air conditioning installation in Phoenix and surrounding areas is simple and affordable.
-Our professionals will help you find the right model for your needs and then go over all the possibilities.
+We realize that air conditioner cost is your number one question.
+That’s why collaborating with Integrity AC & Heating LLC for air conditioning installation in Phoenix and surrounding areas is stress-free and affordable.
+Our pros will help you choose the right model for your needs and then discuss all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.